DevelopmentArc/react-indepth/life_cycle/update/using_should_component_update.md

  By default, if an Update is triggered in **A**, then all the other children will also go through their updates.
 This can easily cause a performance issue, because now we have many Components going through each step of the process.

  By adding logic checks in `shouldComponentUpdate()` at **A** we can prevent all its children from re-rendering.
-This can improve general performance significantly.
+This can improve overall performance significantly.
 But keep in mind, if you prevent **A** from passing props down to the children you may prevent required renders from occurring.

 ## Jump ahead with `forceUpdate()`
  Like `componentWillReceiveProps()`, we can skip `shouldComponentUpdate()` by calling `forceUpdate()` in the Component.
 This sets a flag on the Component when it gets added to the dirty queue.
 When flagged, `shouldComponentUpdate()` is ignored.
 Because we are forcing an update we are stating something has changed and the Component *must* re-render.